Hand Injury Claims Payouts Calculator: Compensation For Pain, Suffering, Financial Loss

-Many types of accident can give rise to hand injuries - but to have a hand injury claim you must show that someone was “legally at fault” for your injury.
+Watch out – to have a hand injury claim you must show that someone (or some business or other organisation) was “legally at fault” for your injury.

-Some common types of accident for which you can claim UK accident compensation, include:
+Some common types of accident for which can give rise to hand injuries, include:

-1. Motorbike and pedal cycle road traffic accidents
+Motorbike and pedal cycle road traffic accidents

 It is a natural instinct for you to put your hand out as you fall of your bike resulting in hand injury claims.

-2. Pavement and shop slips and trips
+Pavement and shop slips and trips

 If you trip on a raised flagstone or fall on another defect with a pavement – the council or highways authority is likely to be considered “legally at fault” for your accident.

-If you slip or trip in a shop – the owner of the shop or the premises you fall in owes a duty to keep you safe as an “occupier of the premises” and as such can be considered “legally responsible” for hand injury claims.
+If you slip or trip in a shop – the owner of the shop or the premises you fall in owes a duty to keep you safe as an “occupier of the premises” and as such can be considered “legally responsible” for hand injury claim.

 As you fall – instinct tells you to put your hand out to break your fall – often resulting in a serious hand injury.

 Work accident hand injury claims

-An employer owes a duty to employees (and the self employed working on an employer’s site) to keep you safe – regretfully I have seen all too often injuries involving hands being trapped in work machinery typically due to insufficient or non-existent machine guards.
+An employer owes a duty to employees (and the self employed working on an employer’s site) to keep you safe – regretfully we have seen all too often injuries involving hands being trapped in work machinery typically due to insufficient or non-existent machine guards.